Last updated July 5th, 2021.

 Lots of foreigners also enjoy Japanese culture and, investment potential aside, want to own property so that they can easily spend time here.
 Don’t let us tell you where to buy property if your main goal is merely living in Japan long-term because you like the country.

-Just understand, in such a case, you’re mostly buying a place to live in Japan… not investing.
+Just understand, in such a case, you would mostly buying a place to live in Japan… not making an investment.
 You can call it a second home, lifestyle purchase, or a pied-à-terre – but not a superior method of achieving high returns.

 Skip the Next Western Recession